Cóndores UNAM football: Diego García Miravete era (1976–1993)

 In 1976, UNAM's authorities decided to replace Neri Fernández with a young Diego García Miravete, who previously played with the Condors as defensive end during the early seventies.
 García Miravete brought a younger coaching staff with him and renovated the Cóndores image.

-Under coach García Miravete, Cóndores won nine more National Championships, including four back to back from 1983 to 1986, becoming the first team to do so in the history of the Organización Nacional Estudiantil de Fútbol Americano (ONEFA).
+Under coach García Miravete, Cóndores won nine more national championships, including four consecutive from 1983 to 1986, becoming the first team to do so in the history of the Organización Nacional Estudiantil de Fútbol Americano (ONEFA).
 In 2007 Borregos Salvajes Monterrey became the second team to achieve the feat.

 Decline

-In 1994 Diego García Miravete was replaced by Arturo Alonso, who led the Cóndores for two seasons without winning any title.
+In 1994 Diego García Miravete was replaced by Arturo Alonso, who led the Cóndores for two seasons without winning any titles.
 In 1996 José Juan Sánchez was appointed as head coach but the team was again unable to win any championship.

 In 1998, UNAM authorities decided to merge its three teams to make a competitive team again with the nickname Pumas to compete in the 10 Grandes Conference of the ONEFA, thus, leading to the disappearance of the Cóndores.